 - Working knowledge of Ontario’s flora and fauna, and experience using dichotomous identification keys.

-- Good verbal and written communications skills including active listening and the willingness to ask questions.
+- Excellent verbal and written communications skills including active listening and the willingness to ask questions.

 - Ability to work well independently within a small team structure and collaboratively with partners.

 - Proficiency with Microsoft Office programs including Excel, Word, and PowerPoint.

 - Ability to work outdoors for extended periods in sometimes challenging conditions (e.g., high temperatures and humidity, heavy rain, dense bugs) and terrains.